Uagi-Saba is a creature breeding and colony sim by Undergroundies. It is available on Steam.

 The art is beautiful, the lore is intriguing and the genetics breeding part of the game is very in-depth.
 But the rest of the mechanics are largely shallow and at times devolve to just clicking resource nodes and scrolling around.

 This is the part that makes being a game reviewer painful at times.
 The game was made by one person and you can really feel the love that went into crafting it, especially the art, it is superb.
-But Uagi-Saba retails on steam for $14.99.
+But Uagi-Saba retails on Steam for $14.99.

 You could get some casual fun out Uagi-Saba.
 I didn’t dislike my time in it, I just wasn’t particularly engaged.
 If the idea of perfecting the genetic line of a creature sounds intriguing, you could put some hours into obtaining it.
 But the lack of interactivity of the creature raising and shallow depth of the colony building, combined with the frame rate drops means I can not recommend it at its current price.

 If you like simulation games, consider checking out my RimWorld review!
+If you enjoy this content, consider supporting it via my Creator Store or Kofi page!

 - Awesome art style